OpenSSL Commands Cheatsheet

 -days 3650 -nodes -subj "/CN=example.com"

-# Show certificate details and SAN
+# Show certificate details, subject, issuer, SAN, and validity dates

 openssl x509 -in cert.pem -noout -text

-# Test a live TLS endpoint
+# Test a live TLS endpoint and see the full chain

 openssl s_client -connect example.com:443 -servername example.com